 SIP Trunks provision Voice over Internet Protocol (VoIP) connectivity between an on-premise phone system and the public switched telephone network, also known as PSTN.
 For instance, an office might have an existing PBX for phone service.
 SIP trunks provide phone service for the entire office so they can reach the outside world.

-It operates similar to HTTP, which is the very basis of browsing web pages on the internet.
+It operates similarly to HTTP, which is the very basis of browsing web pages on the internet.
 SIP was embraced by the open-source community and acted as a catalyst for commercial phone service.
-Also, SIP's capabilities extend beyond phone service, into broader messaging functions.
+Also, SIP’s capabilities extend beyond phone service, into broader messaging functions.

 Just like you’d get a traditional phone line subscription from a landline provider, SIP trunking is provided by a SIP provider.